norcams/iaas/docs/team/operations/patching.rst

 Storage
 -------

 #.
+In BGO we will need to patch (if it is not already patched) and reboot
+   all cephmon nodes.

+#.
 Before you begin, you can avoid automatic rebalancing of the ceph
    cluster during maintenance.
 Run this command on a cephmon or